schell/kabukitheatre.bourtange/README.md

 weapons
 -------
-core blast - this is your starting weapon, and every core comes equipped with one.
-It radiates a blast out from the center of the core every 10 seconds.
+core blast - this is your starting weapon, and the first core comes equipped with one.
+It radiates a blast out from the center of the core every 7 seconds.